Prominent interference peaks in the dephasing Anderson model: Conlusions outlook

 The rise and decay of interference structures indicates neatly the interplay of interference and decoherence.
 For the sake of specificity most of the explicit situations shown here correspond to the function $f(x,y)=|x-y|$, but none of the results discussed here are specific to this particular model.
-We found qualitatively the same results for $f_q(|x-y|)=|x-y|^q$ with $q=2,3$ and $4$, with the only difference that side-peaks get more pronounced with increasing $q$.
-In light of the above discussion, this is as expected, since a large value of $q$ tends to restrict the summation in Eq.~\eqref{eq:coupling_parameter} to fewer terms so that the system state is a mixture of fewer eigenstates.
+We found qualitatively the same results for $f_q(|x-y|)=|x-y|^q$ with $q=2$ and $3$, with the only difference that side-peaks get more pronounced with increasing $q$, which is consistent with the observation that the spectral restriction becomes more stringent with increasing $q$.

 The unavoidable overhead required for the simulation of open quantum systems makes generalizations to two- or three-dimensional systems~\cite{PhysRevLett.102.106406} prohibitively expensive for simulations on classical computers.
-Quantum simulators~\cite{RevModPhys.86.153} -- be it analog or digital -- on the other hand can be viable options for such endeavors.
-Analog quantum simulators, {\it e.g.} with atomic gases in optical lattices~\cite{Nature_453_891,roati2008anderson}, realize predominantly coherent dynamics, but temporally modulated site energies can introduce dephasing in a highly controlled fashion.
-Digital quantum simulations with currently existing hardware \cite{Linke3305} comprised of several tens of qubits suffer inherently from decoherence, and the quantum simulation of the dephasing Anderson model would be perfectly suited to turn such a limitation into an asset.
+Quantum simulators~\cite{RevModPhys.86.153} on the other hand can be viable options.
+Analogue optical quantum simulators were already used to simulate transport in disordered landscapes~\cite{Harris:2017fk}.
+Atomic platforms with optical lattices~\cite{Nature_453_891,roati2008anderson} realize predominantly coherent dynamics, but temporally modulated site energies can introduce dephasing with a quadratically growing dephasing rate ({\it i.e.} $\sim|x-y|^2$)~\cite{huntergordon2019quantum}.
+Digital quantum simulations with currently existing hardware~\cite{Linke3305} comprised of several tens of qubits suffer inherently from decoherence, and the quantum simulation of the dephasing Anderson model would be perfectly suited to turn such a limitation into an asset.

 {\it Acknowledgement} This work benefited greatly from stimulating discussions with Yoshitaka Tanimura, Rob Nyman and Johannes Knolle.
 Financial support by JSPS in terms of the fellowship S16025 and hospitality by Kyoto University are gratefully acknowledged.